justinchuah2001/testing_strategies/A2 Test Strategy.md

 Second, check_date function is tested with branch coverage, condition coverage and statement coverage.
 This allows us to cover all possible outcomes, as this function also contains ensure_time_format function, utilising what we have tested in test suite 1.

 Third, check_details function is tested with branch coverage and condition coverage.
 This allows us to cover all possible outcomes.

+Fourth, insert_event is tested with mocking.
+For insert_event function, we've tested with branch coverage and condition coverage also, to ensure all branches and possibilities are covered.
+Within insert_event function, it contains other check functions like ensure_time_format, address_check, check_attendees_limit, and more.
+These functions are also covered in other test suites, with their own respective test methods.

+Fifth, delete_event is tested with mocking.
+Since we can't test delete_event with actual events, we tested such that it will raise TypeError.
+This is to ensure the function is executed as intended, and such branch is also covered as well.

+Sixth, move_event is tested with mocking.
+Similar to delete_event, since testing moving event to other user couldn't be tested, we decided to test its call count to ensure the function is executed.

 ### Testing

-**Test 1: Check Email Function**
+**Test 1: check_emailFormat Function**

 **Description:**